-Work-life balance is the point along the continuum where the demands of your work life, personal and professional life meet.
-Put simply, it is the time allocated to your work, to enjoying yourself and spend with your family and friends.
+Work-life balance is the point along the continuum where the demands of your work, personal and professional life meet.
+Put simply, it is the time allocated to your work, to enjoying yourself and spending time with your family and friends.

 A healthy work-life balance is important for a number of reasons.
 Finding a balance helps to prevent burnout and reduces stress in the workplace.
 You become a more efficient and productive worker.
-A particularly pleasant benefit is that you’ll become more motivated, more engaged and enjoy work more.
+A particularly pleasant benefit is that you will become more motivated, more engaged, and will enjoy your work more.

-Results from a recent survey by the ISS called the ‘2020 Vision ’ suggest that one of the most important shifts in the workplace this year will be helping employees manage their work and private life.
+Results from a recent survey by the ISS called the 2020 Vision suggest that one of the most important trends in the workplace this year will be helping employees manage their work and private life.